GraceJi0/project/readme.txt

 The manager ACCOUNT NAME: dmb001
 		password: 0000
-The customerÕs account can be created by user
+The customer's account can be created by user
 		Or account name: asdf
 			Password: 1234